JacopoDapueto/transfer_disentanglement/README.md

 python create_coil100_augmented/augment_coil100.py
 ```
 ## OMES usage
 The code requires `representations.npz` and `classes.csv` to contain the representation and the labels of the FoVs of random samples.
-Both files are in the same directory, [examples](examples) contains an example of the required files.
+Both files are in the same directory, [example folder](example) contains an example of the required files.

 Run the following script to compute OMES:
 ```